Su Nü Jing

-Sunü-jing "Classic of the Pure Woman" (素女經), is a Chinese sexology book written before the Han dynasty.
+Sunü-jing "Classic of the Pure Woman" (素女經), is a Chinese sexology book thought to be written between the late Han Dynasty and the Three Kingdoms Period, around 27 - 260 C.E.

 It belongs to the Chinese classics and presents the Taoist sexual practices.
-According to this religious tradition, the book is said to have been written by the goddess Sunü in the time of the Yellow Emperor.
+According to this religious tradition, the book is said to have been written by the goddess Sunü in the time of the Yellow Emperor, Huangdi.

 History

 In China, this book was lost after Tang dynasty (~907 AD).
-However, copies of the text were collected in Japan in the Ishinpō of Tamba Yasara (醫心方), published in 982, and the current edition of the Sunü-jing is the version taken from the collection of Yasara.
+However, copies of the text were collected in Japan in the Ishinpō of Tamba Yasara (醫心方), published in 982 by Ye Dehui, a Chinese publisher and scholar known to have an extensive collection of sexological works, and the current edition of the Sunü-jing is the version taken from the collection of Yasara.

-Supposedly, there were three goddesses in the era of the Yellow Emperor: Sunü, Jiutian Xuannü, and Cainü; the three sisters taught the Emperor Daoist sexual practices and theory of sex, and practiced physically with him.
-Among them, Sunü was good at music and is the author of the Sunü-jing.
+Supposedly, there were three goddesses in the era of the Yellow Emperor: Sunü, Jiutian Xuannü, and Cainü; the three sisters taught the Emperor Daoist sexual practices and theory of sex, and practiced physically with him.The goddess Sunü takes the role of an expert and advisor in Sunüjing, providing advice to the Yellow Emperor.
+The Yellow Emperor, Huangdi, asks questions about sex and Sunü answers him.
+In addition to her knowledge of sexology and the Dao, Sunü was also said to be a very talented musician.

+The name Su Nu is most often translated as “The White Girl” or “The Immaculate Girl” but it has been translated in many different ways.